 4Tribulus terrestris, is an herb used for improved libido for centuries.
 Tribulus terrestris is primarily studied in animals.
 That being said, the results illustrate improved sex drive and bolstered levels of testosterone.

 In humans, a 90-day research study in men with erectile dysfunction showed that tribulus supplementation increased qualitative reports of sexual health, quantitatively testosterone was increased by 16% (11).

 While there are significant results for increasing testosterone in men with below average testosterone, there doesn’t seem to be any benefit in healthy individuals with normal testosterone levels (12).

 Like other test boosters, tribulus improves sexual dysfunction and low levels of testosterone but will not increase average testosterone levels to optimal testosterone levels.

-Fenugreek increases testosterone indirectly by lowering the quantity of enzymes that convert testosterone into estrogen.
+5Fenugreek, increases testosterone indirectly by lowering the number of enzymes that convert testosterone into estrogen.
 The most comprehensive research on fenugreek compared two groups of college men during an eight-week trial.

 All the subjects performed resistance training four times a week, however only the experimental group was supplementing with 500 mg of fenugreek per day.